Research and graduate education

 Department of Pathobiology and Veterinary Science

-Graduate degree programs: M.S. in Pathobiology; Ph.D. in Pathobiology with areas of concentration in bacteriology, pathology and virology; combined Ph.D./residency and M.S./residency, training in morphologic pathology for veterinarians.
+Graduate degree programs: M.S.and Ph.D. in Pathobiology with areas of concentration in bacteriology, pathology and virology; combined M.S./residency, training in morphologic pathology for veterinarians.

 Research areas: The Department consists of several units, including pathology, virology, immunology, bacteriology, mycology, wildlife diseases, and environmental toxicology.
-The general research mission of the Department involves the study of disease processes that affect animals and man.
-This includes infectious, toxic, metabolic, and neoplastic diseases of animals and man.
+Our research profile focuses on infectious diseases of animals and humans, vaccines, veterinary pathology, and wildlife diseases.

 Department of Plant Science and Landscape Architecture

 Graduate degree programs: M.S. in landscape architecture; M.S., Ph.D. in agronomy, horticulture, plant breeding and soil science.

 Research areas: controlled environment agriculture, floriculture, improving ornamental crops, integrated pest management (IPM), landscape architecture, plant biotechnology, plant mineral nutrition and container media, plant physiology and plant growth regulation, plant propagation, soil chemistry, soil environment and land use, sustainable agriculture, turf, vegetable crops, water resources, weed biology and control.

 Note about the above section: For information about graduate degree programs, please contact the appropriate department.
 For information about research in the College, please contact the appropriate department or the Office of the Associate Dean for Research.

 Research centers, clinical centers and institutes